 Sainsbury’s group chief executive Mike Coupe said: “The market remains very competitive and the impact of the devaluation of sterling remains uncertain.

 “However, we are well placed to navigate the external environment and remain focused on delivering our strategy.”

 Coupe said the group had racked up record trading during the Christmas week, with more than 30 million customer transactions and in excess of £1 billion of sales across the business.

 Combined sales across both the supermarket chain and Argos were 1 per cent higher excluding fuel.

 Coupe said the Argos sales growth and trading boost seen in combined superstores “reinforced the case” for the acquisition.
-Sainsbury’s snapped up Argos owner Home Retail Group last year in a £1.4 million deal.
+Sainsbury’s snapped up Argos owner Home Retail Group last year in a £1.4 billion deal.